 I was a victim of check fraud.
 I was told I'm entitled to seven years of free fraud alerts as long as I have a police report.
 Is this true?
 The bad checks are rolling in now, and I am concerned that they might have opened up credit in our names as well.

+There is never a cost to add a fraud alert to your credit report.
 Your situation is precisely why the system of security alerts and fraud victim statements exists.
 The role of the alerts is to help people who are identity theft victims stop credit fraud resulting from that identity theft.

 Initial security alerts are intended for people who know or have reason to believe they are at increased risk of credit fraud.
 For example, they may have lost their wallet or purse, or they may have received a notice that their identifying information was compromised as the result of a computer data breach.

-For those individuals a temporary security alert may be all that is needed.
+For those individuals, a temporary security alert may be all that is needed.
 If they find their wallet or purse, or the data is recovered and has not been accessed, they have no need to continue the alert because the threat no longer exists.

-A victim statement lasts seven years, and like an initial security alert, is provided to every business that requests your credit report.
+A fraud victim statement lasts seven years, and like an initial security alert, is provided to every business that requests your credit report.